-When it comes to location, the highest average paycheck ($62K per year) can be spotted in Chicago, Ill.; Santa Barbara, Calif. (approximately $54K), Baltimore, Md. ($50K), and Minneapolis, Minn. (around $45K) are the next top-paying cities.
-St. Louis, Mo. is one of the lowest-paid cities, with earnings averaging about $40K.
-Across its U.S. offices, the state of Illinois pays Alzheimer's Association the most — $62K annually on average.
+When it comes to location, the highest average paycheck (about $62K annually) can be spotted in Chicago, Ill.; Santa Barbara, Calif. ($54K), Baltimore, Md. ($50K), and Boston, Mass. (around $48K) are the next top-paying cities.
+High paychecks are not found in St. Louis, Mo.; in fact, at about $40K it is one of the worst-paid cities.
+Across its U.S. offices, the state of Illinois pays Alzheimer's Association the most — $62K per year on average.

 Years of Experience